Delapouite/kakoune-buffers/README.md

 ## Usage

-Run the `list-buffers` command.
+Run the `info-buffers` command.
 It will display an info box with a numbered list of opened buffers.

 - The current buffer is prefixed by a `>`.
 - The alt buffer is prefixed by a `#` (use `ga` to reach it).